-The Swedish legislation on Gender Equality and Sexual Discrimination is strong and since 1998 there have been a national demand to take active measures to prevent and handle all forms of Sexual Harassment/ discrimination.
-For example every workplace has to have their own action plan for both prevention as well as handling this.
-Sexual and Gender based violence (both physical and verbal) is prohibited by Swedish National Law.
-The Swedish Armed Forces have made Surveys and research on Sexual Harassment inside the Swedish Armed Forces.
+The Swedish legislation on gender equality and sexual discrimination is strong and since 1998 there have been a national demand to take active measures to prevent and handle all forms of sexual harassment and discrimination.
+Among other requirements, each workplace has to have their own action plan for both prevention as well as handling sexual harassment and gender based discrimination.
+Sexual and gender based violence (both physical and verbal) is prohibited by Swedish national law.